-Dan is also heavily involved in education and is currently a part-time lecturer on the MMus (work-based learning) course at London College of Music.
+Dan is also heavily involved in education and is currently a part-time lecturer on the MMus (work-based learning) course at London College of Music, and is a piano teacher for Kent Music.
 Additionally, he is often in demand as a clinician and has given masterclasses on jazz theory, jazz piano, and jazz pedagogy for institutes and organisations across the UK.
-Alongside his busy schedule as a performer and teacher, Dan is also a PhD student, examining interaction and interplay in both Chick Corea's trio performances and jazz performance in general.